Westbrook/blog/lit-flip.md

 ## My directives to date

-I've recently started working with a "steaming listener" directive in my work with Adobe's [Spectrum Web Components](https://opensource.adobe.com/spectrum-web-components/) for a number of in-development patterns, to nice success.
+I've recently started working with a "streaming listener" directive in my work with Adobe's [Spectrum Web Components](https://opensource.adobe.com/spectrum-web-components/) for a number of in-development patterns, to nice success.
 I am also part of the [Open Web Components](https://open-wc.org/) core team, where we vend a series of `lit-helpers`, one of which is a [spread directive](https://open-wc.org/docs/development/lit-helpers/#spread-directives) for `lit-html@1.0` that simplifies spreading multiple attributes/event listeners/properties/etc. onto an element.
 Before getting into really new features, I took a pass at updating these.

 ### Spreading it on thick